DBravy/communication/README.md

 ### Key Difference from the Paper

 One notable difference from the original paper is that **we did not use a pre-trained encoder**.
-Despite this, we found that agents were still able to successfully develop emergent languages and communication protocols, at least within the ARC Grid paradigm.
+Despite this, we found that agents were still able to successfully develop emergent languages and communication protocols, at least within the ARC grid paradigm.
 This suggests that pre-training may not be necessary for learning effective symbolic communication in visually grounded tasks with sufficient structure.

 ## Overview